SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         logger.add(sys.stdout, level="WARNING")  # Add a new logger with WARNING level
         ```

-        as an alternative you can set the `LOGURU_LEVEL` environment variable to `WARNING` before running the script.
+        As an alternative you can set the `LOGURU_LEVEL` environment variable to `WARNING` before running the script.

-4. Instead of sending logs to the terminal, lets instead log to a file.
+4. Instead of sending logs to the terminal, let's instead log to a file.
 This can be beneficial, such that only
-    `warning` level logs and higher are available to the user, but `debug` and `info` is still saved when the
+    `warning` level logs and higher are available to the user, but `debug` and `info` are still saved when the
     application is running.
 Change the code such that logs are saved to a file called `my_log.log`.

     ??? success "Solution"